 - Add the tomatoes and bring the ingredients to a slow simmer.
 Use a wooden spoon to break up the tomatoes and remove any bits of garlic herbs from the bottom of the pan.

 - Cover the pan and allow the tomatoes to simmer for 10 minutes until the tomatoes start to break down and the sauce thickens.

 - Remove the cover and mix in the Balsamic and fresh basil.

 - Taste and adjust the spices.
 Add salt and/or pepper if desired.

 - Drain the spaghetti and combine it with the sauce before serving or divide it amongst 4 plates and top it with the sauce.
 Add more fresh basil if desired.

 - Nutritional information includes whole wheat spaghetti.

-- If you do not have Balsamic, use 2 tablespoons of red wine vinegar with ½ of a teaspoon of date paste or another liquid sweetener.
+- If you do not have Balsamic, use 2 tablespoons of red wine vinegar with ½ of a teaspoon of maple syrup.
+White balsamic condiment (vinegar) is another good substitute.

 - Garnish with vegan hemp parmesan cheese if desired.